cusisom/Dissertation-Methods/Photogrammetry/ReadMe.md

 ### Photogrammetry

+#### The focus of this section is on capturing data to develop three dimensional models in the Reality Capture software.
+This walkthrough is a step-by-step guide designed for unfamiliar users.

--Turn on the foldio equipment and camera to initialize Bluetooth link between turntable and camera -Ensure that the light box is turned on and the fluorescent room lights re turned off -Open foldio app on smartphone
+1. Turn on the foldio equipment and camera to initialize Bluetooth link between turntable and camera

+2. Ensure that the light box is turned on and the fluorescent room lights re turned off

+3. Open foldio app on smartphone
 	-Select DSLR 360 from the device information screen -Click on Select Device at bottom of screen
 		-Foldio 360 should appear as an option